okoeroo/generalauthorization/README.markdown

 * Fixed the Content-Type on the return message.
 It now indicates the proper xml or json based string according to http://tools.ietf.org/html/draft-sinnema-xacml-media-type-05
 * Added reference to the GenAuthz htaccess plug-in in the README file
 * Added release notes to the README file
+* Cleanup output to the shell
+* Added -v/--verbose commandline options.
+Set it twice to print all the syslog info to stderr.
+* Added -f/--foreground to start the service without daemonization.
+* Added a init.d script supporting Debian, SuSe and Red Hat explicitly.

 ### Version 0.1.0
 * Updated tree.h and queue.h files from *BSD.
 Gives extra compiler warnings, but are understood and ignoreable